AakashRao-dev/AakashRao-dev/README.md

 - 📫 How to reach me **aakash.codes02@gmail.com**

-- ⚡ Fun fact **I know CSS preety good even though sometimes I struggle with it.**
+- ⚡ Fun fact **HTML is a programming Language.
+Don't trust me go and check on google. **

 ## 🚀 Languages and Tools: